Last Updated on January 20, 2020 by Admin

 Many of us have a relatively intimate knowledge of Italian food like lasagna, Parmigiano Reggiano cheese, and of wines such as Chianti.
 But when taking a closer look, you’ll find an abundance of delightful Italian delicacies with a variety of everyday uses.
-Take a virtual trip to Italy enjoying the tastes and textures of Italy’s finest exports and culinary contributions.
+Take a virtual trip to Italy enjoying the tastes and textures of the most unique Italian food.

 Beans and Nuts

 Cannellini beans are commonly referred to as white Italian kidney beans.
 The light-colored, oval shaped bean achieves a soft, buttery texture when cooked in soups and stews.
 Cannellini beans are a flavorful addition to minestrone or pasta e fagioli.

 Pinoli, or pinenut, is produced from the Italian pine’s cones.
 Pinenut can be used in any type of cuisine either as an accent to pasta dishes or as the main ingredient in desserts.
 Pinenut is most commonly known for its inclusion in pesto sauce: a fragrant combination of basil, garlic, olive oil, Parmesan cheese and, of course, pinenuts.

 Focaccia is a yeast-based bread often flavored with fresh herbs, cheeses or onions.
 This hearty bread is a perfect candidate as part of an antipasto platter of cured meats and cheese.

 Ciabatta is very similar to focaccia and it’s another unique Italian food.
 It that it’s made with olive oil and flavored with herbs, but is more closely related to sourdough bread with its airy interior texture.
 This hearty bread is excellent for sandwiches and making croutons.